cyberark/pas-on-cloud/aws/pta/README.md

 | Subnet | Select the VPC Id where the current PTA resides| |
 | Lambdas Bucket | Enter the bucket name that contains the lambda's zip files| |

+# Troubleshooting

+Each AWS Lambda - MySnsToPta, PtaCloudTrailToSns has its own logs.
+In your AWS Account, go to Lambda Service and choose the lambda to display.
+Press Monitor to view the Lambda's metrics or you can press 'View logs in CloudWatch' to see the Lambda's logs.